Chart Color Schemes

 The level of general health in Brooklyn Park is notably higher than the national average with prevalence of common health conditions quite low across both younger and older age cohorts

-Brooklyn Park shows higher-than-average health outcomes, with low prevalence of common conditions across both younger and older age groups.
+Brooklyn Park shows better-than-average health outcomes, with low prevalence of common conditions across both younger and older age groups.

-Its private health cover rate is approximately 52% (~2,713 people), slightly higher than the average SA2 area.
+Approximately 52% (~2855 people) have private health cover, slightly lower than the average SA2 area.
 The most prevalent medical conditions are arthritis (7.0%) and mental health issues (7.0%).
 72.7% of residents report no medical ailments, compared to 70.9% in Greater Adelaide.
-17.5% of residents are aged 65 and over (913 people).
-Health outcomes among seniors are above average, mirroring the general population's health profile.
+17.5% (~961 people) are aged 65 and over, with seniors' health outcomes being above average and similar to the general population's profile.

 Frequently Asked Questions - Health